confluentinc/examples/ccloud/README.md

 * Create a new Kafka cluster and associated credentials
 * Enable Schema Registry and associated credentials
 * Create a new KSQL app and associated credentials
-* Create local configuration file with all above connection information
 * Create ACLs with wildcard for the service account
+* Generate a local configuration file with all above connection information, useful for other demos/automation

 To spin up the stack: